 During this entire pandemic, I have said that the health of our members and using love as our guide in making decisions would be the principles that would direct us.
 Since the time we came back with one limited service, we have slowly been turning up the dimmer switch as we felt comfortable.
 This past Sunday I took a quick show of hands at both services of who was vaccinated.
 Out of 87 people, only 5 people from two services had not been vaccinated.
 I am certain since vaccinations are so readily able, those five for whatever reason have chosen not to be vaccinated.
 Given that information and assuming that there will always be a very small percentage of people who will not or can not be vaccinated, the church council voted unanimously last night to adjust our worship practices and turn up the dimmer switch.Reservations will not longer be required.
 Screening for temperatures is no longer required, however we do ask everone to provide their name upon entry with contact information.
 Below is a bullet point list of what we will do beginning this Sunday.

-Anyone who is vaccinated may choose to wear or not wear a mask to worship.
-An unvaccinated person is requested to wear a mask out of love for their neighbor and themselves.
-I, along with other staff and council members, will continue to wear masks as a way of making it more comfortable for those who choose to wear masks.
+Everyone is required to wear a mask to worship.
+We are requesting all to wear a mask out of love for their neighbor and themselves.
+I, along with other staff and council members, who are vaccinated will continue to wear masks as a way of making it more comfortable for all.
+One-use masks are available.

 We will continue to take communion while seated in the pews using disposable wine and wafer cups until the time, we feel comfortable turning up the dimmer switch.